Frequently Asked Questions

 Submission of the complaint and the duration of the arbitration procedure interrupt the running of the statute of limitations (deadlines only begin to run again after the conclusion of the procedure).
 That means that if no consensus is reached in the arbitration procedure you may assert your claims in the courts with jurisdiction over them.

-Preferably by using our complaint form on the Website.
+Preferably by using our arbitration form on the Website.

 You will receive a confirmation by email that we have received your complaint.
 Should you not receive any further communication from us within two weeks, we request that you contact us again.
 Where deadlines must be met, please contact us even sooner, if needed.

-Should electronic transmission not be possible for you, you may also send us your complaint by post or fax.
+Should electronic transmission not be possible for you, you may also send us your arbitration-request by post.

 Agency for Passenger Rights